freedomofpress/securedrop-docs/docs/admin/deployment/onboarding_admins.rst

    If not, update now by following the :ref:`most recent upgrade guide <latest_upgrade_guide>`.
 3. Log into the *Journalist Interface* using your admin credentials, and create a new user account with admin rights.
 Record its passphrase securely;
-    you will add it to the password manager on AW2.
+    you will add it to the password manager on AW2 in step 11.

     (You will need to on-board the new admin's 2FA device to complete this step.
     If this is not possible yet, you can defer it until later.)